MosesSupposes/Purescript-By-Example/text/chapter12.md

 The source code for the chapter is broken up into a set of modules, each of which defines a `main` method.
 Different sections of this chapter are implemented in different files, and the `Main` module can be changed by modifying the Spago build command to run the appropriate file's `main` method at each point.

 The HTML file `html/index.html` contains a single `canvas` element which will be used in each example, and a `script` element to load the compiled PureScript code.
 To test the code for each section, open the HTML file in your browser.
+Because most exercises target the browser, there are no unit tests for this chapter.

 ## Simple Shapes